Y-Kilic/ai-agents-docker/docs/architecture.md

 The Blazor interface now includes a **Codex** page so users can run plugin commands directly without creating an agent or overseer.
 The page shows the current status and recent Codex logs for visibility and provides a button to clear the logs.

 The agent planner now keeps a set of previously executed actions to avoid repeating the same sub-goal.
-Its prompt explicitly instructs the language model to output only valid C# 12 code targeting .NET 8 to prevent language drift.
+Its prompt instructs the language model to stick to the language requested in the goal and to invoke `codex test` after emitting code so the result is validated automatically.

 To reduce hallucinations and infinite loops, the planner now uses a **pass/fail rubric** and a short **self‑critique** after each draft.
 If the rubric marks a step as failed, the planner retries up to **three** times before giving up.
-A built‑in `dotnet` tool compiles the project with warnings treated as errors and runs simple checks so the rubric receives ground‑truth PASS/FAIL results.
+The Codex plugin's `test` command builds and runs the project so the rubric receives ground‑truth PASS/FAIL results.

 ### Next Cycle